| home | catalogue | history | references | appendix |

 One by one

-he bore the helpless bathers a'shore, shedding portions of his garments
+bore the helpless bathers a'shore, shedding portions of his

-as he returned, until at length he worked in comparative freedom.
+he returned, until at length he worked in comparative

 tragedy.

-later Mr. Hugh Ward, the actor-manager, came forward with the proposal
+Mr. Hugh Ward, the actor-manager, came forward with the

 sensation.